What is Elle Fanning's Net Worth and Salary?

-Elle Fanning Net Worth and Salary: Elle Fanning is an American actress who has a net worth of $6 million.
-Elle Fanning is perhaps best known for movies like "Maleficent", "Super 8" and "The Neon Demon".
+Elle Fanning is an American actress who has a net worth of $6 million.
+Elle Fanning is perhaps best known for movies like "Maleficent", "Super 8" and "The Neon Demon" and television series like "The Great," and "The Girl from Plainville."

 Subsequently, she could be also seen in critically acclaimed dramas like "Babel" (2005), "Reservation Road" in 2007 when she played the grieving daughter of Grace and Ethan Learner, and alongside Brad Pitt and Cate Blanchett.
 "The Curious Case of Benjamin Button" (2008).
 During her teen and pre-teen years, Fanning was often cast as older characters due to her taller-than-average stature.
 In March 2009, Elle and Dakota were scheduled to star together in "My Sister's Keeper," but the deal fell through when Dakota was unwilling to shave her head for the role.
 The sisters were replaced by Abigail Breslin and Sofia Vassilieva.